C. C. A. Christensen

-Carl Christian Anton Christensen (November 28, 1831 – July 3, 1912) was a Danish-American artist who is known for his paintings illustrating the history of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Of him it has been said that he "did more than any other person to capture the images of the history of Mormon migration to Utah and the life lived there".
+Carl Christian Anton Christensen (November 28, 1831 – July 3, 1912) was a Danish-American painter who painted the history of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It was said of Christensen that he "did more than any other person to capture the images of the history of Mormon migration to Utah and the life lived there".

 Early life

-Christensen was born in Copenhagen, Denmark and studied at the Royal Danish Academy of Fine Arts in Copenhagen.
+Christensen was born on November 18, 1831, in Copenhagen, and studied at the Royal Danish Academy of Fine Arts in Copenhagen.
 On September 26, 1850, he was baptized into the LDS Church in Copenhagen by George P. Dykes.
 Christensen subsequently served as a missionary in his native Denmark.